How to make a living when you have multiple chemical sensitivity

 We also know one case where the person quit working and postponed applying for SSDI for too long.
 After some years of not working, you are no longer eligible to apply.

-You must stop working, before applying for SSDI.
+You must stop working before applying for SSDI or SSI.
 If you are working, you will be denied on the grounds that you are able to work, since you are working.
 They do not consider how tough it is to work.
 There are no grey zones.

 On-site employment